-Committee members requested this item be brought to the next meeting to allow more time to think about and discuss the different options.
-The item will be presented at the May Administration Committee meeting as an action item.
+This is a State law change and so all other counties in Washington are also working through this issue.
+The Administration Committee requested this item be brought to its next meeting in May to allow more time to think about and discuss the different options.
+That Committee did not take action on the item.